Hidden iPhone and iPad features you have to try in iOS 13

 Apple's iOS 13 and iPadOS 13 launch has been a whirlwind.
 Since its initial release, we've seen several updates released in just over a month.
-The latest version is iOS 13.2, which added support for the iPhone 11's Deep Fusion camera trick, and the new AirPods Pro, along with a bunch of new emoji.
+The latest version is iOS 13.2, which added support for the iPhone 11's Deep Fusion camera trick, and the new AirPods Pro (read our in-depth AirPods Pro review here), along with a bunch of new emoji.
 All of that is in addition to the core features iOS 13 brought to your devices.
 After you've updated your iPhone or iPad to the latest software and caught your breath, make sure to try out the new dark mode (huzzah!), the gesture keyboard and improvements made to Safari, along with anything else we cover in our complete guide to iOS 13.

 Those features are great and all, but we've also found a handful of features Apple didn't announce that are just as good, if not better.
 The new volume indicator alone is -- chef's kiss -- a feature iOS has needed for years.
 And iMessage search, well, it's downright amazing.
 Don't forget about the new photo-sharing options.